molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 In the realm of computational chemistry and molecular modeling, understanding and predicting the behavior of molecules often hinges on the finer details.
 One such critical detail is the protonation state of the functional groups in a molecule.
-Protonation states dictate formal charges of atoms and have an impact molecular structure and reactivity and, as a consequence, play a vital role in processes like drug binding, enzymatic reactions, and many more.
+Protonation states dictate formal charges of atoms and have an impact on molecular 3D structure and reactivity.
+Knowing the pre-dominant protonation states of functional groups under certain condition is therefore vital for methods predicting drug binding, enzymatic reactions, etc.

 The class `Chem.ProtonationStateStandardizer <../cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1ProtonationStateStandardizer.html>`_
-implements several protonation state generation flavors.
+implements several protonation state generation algorithms.
-In the following code snippet we will show how to generate protonation/formal charge states of acidic and basic function groups likely at physiological conditions.
+The following code snippet shows how to generate protonation/formal charge states of acidic/basic functional groups that are likely to occur under physiological conditions.

 .. code-block:: python